seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

     *  Run ./main.sh which prepares everything right up to the point before you start actually deploying ESX/VCSA/etc
     *  disable source-dest-check for the instance's networking

+ *  NOTE: I recommend you create a Launch Template that contains this userdata script pre-filled out.
+Makes redeployment of L0 from scratch a lot easier.

 **10) Once the EC2 baremetal instance is deployed, you need to make a couple of modifications to it**
 ----